Sampul-CodeMine/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ### 0\.
 Positive anything is better than negative nothing

-mandatory

-Score: 100.0% (Checks completed: 100.0%)

 This program will assign a random number to the variable `n` each time it is executed.
 Complete the source code in order to print whether the number stored in the variable `n` is positive or negative.

--   You can find the source code [here](https://intranet.alxswe.com/rltoken/Dg4SuuP8gvRYnE54wktySg "here")
+-   You can find the source code [here](https://github.com/alx-tools/0x01.c/blob/master/0-positive_or_negative_c "here")
 -   The variable `n` will store a different value every time you will run this program
 -   You don’t have to understand what `rand`, `srand`, `RAND_MAX` do.
 Please do not touch this code
 -   The output of the program should be: